-- 4. Secure the movable drive face to the crankshaft with the drive pulley nut and tighten to 72 ft-lb. - 5.
+- 4. Secure the movable drive face to the crankshaft with the drive pulley nut and tighten to 72 ft-lb (97.9 N-m). - 5.
 Install the V-belt cover and tighten the cap screws securely; then connect the cooling boots and tighten the clamps securely. - 6.
 Install the recoil starter and footwell assembly.
 Tighten all hardware securely.